SuryaPatil/TVM/README.md

 conda activate myenv
 ```
 ## Install the necessary dependencies
+In the virtual environment, install the necessary dependencies.
 If you are using conda, run each of the following in your terminal:
 ```bash
 conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch
 ```